-- At the end of the second year, the student has successfully passed the two statistical qualifying exams associated with Math 5061-5062 and Math 5071-5072 as well as the mathematical qualifying exam associated with Math 5051- 5052.
-They have also completed the courses Math 459 and Math 475. - At the end of the third year, the student has completed the candidacy requirement. - At the end of the fourth year, the student has completed the 72-unit course requirement and is making substantial progress on a thesis.
+- At the end of the second year, the student has successfully passed the two statistical qualifying exams associated with Math 5061 Theory of Statistics I-Math 5062 Theory of Statistics II and Math 5071 Linear Statistical Models Grad-Math 5072 Advanced Linear Models II as well as the mathematical qualifying exam associated with Math 5051 Measure Theory and Functional Analysis I-Math 5052 Measure Theory and Functional Analysis II.
+They have also completed the courses Math 5310 Bayesian Statistics and Math 5210 Statistical Computation). - At the end of the third year, the student has completed the candidacy requirement. - At the end of the fourth year, the student has completed the 72-unit course requirement and is making substantial progress on a thesis.

-Students must also complete the Teaching Seminar course (L24 597).
-This course prepares them for both Assistant to the Instructor work and academic teaching duties, which are integral to all scholarly activities.
-The course spans three semesters, usually starting in the second semester.
+Students must also complete the Teaching Seminar course (Math 597), which prepares them for both Assistant to the Instructor work and academic teaching duties, which are integral to all scholarly activities.
+For a typical PhD student, the course is taken twice: once in the spring of the first year and again in the fall of the second year.
 Each student will have departmental duties (e.g., grading, proctoring) of no more than 15 hours per week as Assistant to the Instructor.
-Students must also complete a Professional Development course (L24 598).
+Students must also complete a Professional Development course (Math 598).